MoniqueAxt/MoniqueAxt.github.io/_posts/portfolio/2021-03-03-web-security-project.md

 it is important to safeguard against potential SQL injections.

 #### Prepared SQL statements
-A <em>DatabaseConnection.php</em> class provides a method to query the database using prepared statements (see Table 4).
+A <em>DatabaseConnection.php</em> class provides a method to query the database using prepared statements.
 The key to this is that the SQL statements are performed in two separate steps: preparation and execution.
 All queries to the database using parameter input are done using prepared statements.